near/community/meetings/transaction-runtime-wg.md

 * Standalone execution;
 * Fees, refunds, gas price and conversion of tokens to gas, economics

+## 24.09.2020

+- TODO: Delete Account action change.
+It currently creates Refund receipt to transfer remaining balance.
+It will not create an implicit account.
+Solution is to switch to Transfer action with regular `predecessor_id`.
+- Moonglow:
+    - Allows to not burn all prepaid gas
+    - Don't need to do cross-shard refunds, because it uses the exact amount
+    - Q: Do you need to specify gas amount per cross-contract call?
+If you use global counter per transaction.
+Your parallel threads can charge this counter post every contract execution.
+When exceeded, the entire transaction is rolled back and the account is charged for the burned prepaid gas (up to the limit).
+Allow to dip into negative.
+    - We may prioritize gas price priority instead of bunring gas.

 ## 17.09.2020

 - Updated Runtime spec about implicit account creation.